 Warning!
 Patient circuits are non-sterile and intended for Single Patient Use Only Caution During use the circuit may come into contact with biohazard material.
 Handle carefully to avoid cross-contamination.
 Not intended for use with heated humidifier.
-N. COLLMIT IC.
-C. C. L. L. L. C.

-ote: ZOLL Medical Corporation recommends that you examine the patient circuit on a daily basis for damage or wear, such as cracking, discoloration, or disfigurement.
+Note: ZOLL Medical Corporation recommends that you examine the patient circuit on a daily basis for damage or wear, such as cracking, discoloration, or disfigurement.
 If there is any sign of physical degradation or if the ventilator has patient circuit alarm conditions replace the patient circuit.

-Use of Heat and Moisture Exchangers

-Heat and Moisture Exchangers (HMEs) can be used with the device.
+Use of H eat and Moisture Exchangers Heat and Moisture Exchangers (HMEs) can be used with the device.
 The HME provides heat and moisture to the inspired gas by recycling the heat and moisture contained in the patient's exhaled gas.
-While HMEs may not be suitable for all applications, they facilitate portability in a way that conventional humidifiers cannot.
+While HMEs may not be suitable for all applications, they facilitate portability in a way that convertional humidifiere connect.
+The device can be used with an entioned HME or a way that conventional humidifiers cannot.
 The device can be used with an optional HME or an optional HME/bacterial viral filter (HMEF).
 Be sure to follow all instructions provided by the manufacturer.